HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 Website: [https://vercel.com](https://vercel.com)
 Privacy Policy: [https://vercel.com/legal/privacy-policy](https://vercel.com/legal/privacy-policy)

-### Cookie Policy
+### Cookie and Local Storage

 #### Strictly Necessary cookies

 Strictly Necessary cookies are essential to providing our Services to you and cannot be turned off.
 - Our service provider Cloudflare (as mentioned above) may place bot detection cookies (such as "_cf_bm"), cookies for CAPTCHA products (like cf_chl_prog, cf_clearance, cf_chl_cc_XXX, cf_chl_seq_XXX, cf_chl_rc_i and cf_chl_rc_ni), and a load balancing cookie (_cflb) on the computers of visitors to our Services.
 Cloudflare do this in order to identify malicious visitors to our Services, to assist with web-traffic filtration, and to reduce the chance of blocking legitimate users.
 You can learn more about these cookies [here](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/).
 You cannot turn off Strictly Necessary cookies.

-#### Functional cookies
+#### Analytics cookies

-Functional cookies are necessary to help our Services to work as intended.
+Analytics cookies collect information about your use of our Services and enable us to improve the way they work.

+- Our Services use Google Analytics (as mentioned above) to collect analytics data.
+You can opt-out of this service by using a script blocker to block [https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN](https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN), or a domain blocker to block [https://www.googletagmanager.com](https://www.googletagmanager.com).
+You can learn more about Google Analytics cookies [here](https://support.google.com/analytics/answer/11397207).

+#### Local Storage

+Local Storage is a method of storing data locally in your browser.
+It is similar to cookies, but has a higher capacity and does not send data to the server with every request.

-- Our site uses a functional cookie to record your theme preference (system, light or dark) to enhance your browsing experience.
+- Our site uses local storage to record your theme preference (system, light or dark) to enhance your browsing experience.

-#### Third-party cookies

-Third-party cookies are from domains distinct from ours and serve various functions.

-- Our Services use a third-party comments service via the giscus organization (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).
+- Our Services use giscus (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 ### Security